View all text of Subpart K [§ 92.500 - § 92.509]

 (ix) Records and reports.
 The agreement must specify the particular records that must be maintained and the information or reports that must be submitted in order to assist the State in meeting its recordkeeping and reporting requirements.

-(x) Enforcement of the agreement.
-The agreement must provide for a means of enforcement of affordable housing requirements by the State or the intended beneficiaries, if the State recipient will be the owner at project completion of the affordable housing.
-The means of enforcement may include liens on real property, deed restrictions, or covenants running with the land.
-The affordability requirements in § 92.252 must be enforced by deed restriction.
-In addition, the agreement must specify remedies for breach of the HOME requirements.
-The agreement must specify that, in accordance with 2 CFR 200.338, suspension or termination may occur if the State recipient materially fails to comply with any term of the agreement.
-The State may permit the agreement to be terminated in whole or in part in accordance with 2 CFR 200.339.
+(x) Enforcement of the written agreement.
+The agreement must specify remedies for breach of the provisions of the written agreement.
+The agreement must specify that, in accordance with 2 CFR 200.339, suspension or termination may occur if the State recipient materially fails to comply with any term of the agreement.
+The State may permit the agreement to be terminated in whole or in part in accordance with 2 CFR 200.340.

 (xii) Duration of the agreement.
 The duration of the agreement will depend on which functions the State recipient performs (e.g., whether the State recipient or the State has responsibility for monitoring rental projects for the period of affordability) and which activities are funded under the agreement.

 (xiii) Fees.
-The agreement must prohibit the State recipient and its subrecipients and community housing development organizations from charging servicing, origination, processing, inspection, or other fees for the costs of administering a HOME program, except as permitted by § 92.214(b)(1).
+The agreement must prohibit the State recipient and its subrecipients and community housing development organizations from charging for any of the prohibited costs listed in § 92.214, including but not limited to servicing, origination, processing, inspection, or other fees for the costs of administering a HOME program.

 (2) Subrecipient.
-A subrecipient is a public agency or nonprofit organization selected by the participating jurisdiction to administer all or some of the participating jurisdiction's HOME programs to produce affordable housing, provide downpayment assistance, or provide tenant-based rental assistance.
 The agreement must set forth and require the subrecipient to follow the participating jurisdiction's requirements, including requirements for income determinations, underwriting and subsidy layering guidelines, rehabilitation standards, refinancing guidelines, homebuyer program policies, and affordability requirements.
-The agreement between the participating jurisdiction and the subrecipient must include:
+The agreement between the participating jurisdiction and the subrecipient must include the following:

 (i) Use of the HOME funds.
-The agreement must describe the amount and use of the HOME funds for one or more programs, including the type and number of housing projects to be funded (e.g., the number of single-family homeowners loans to be made or the number of homebuyers to receive downpayment assistance), tasks to be performed, a schedule for completing the tasks (including a schedule for committing funds to projects in accordance with deadlines established by this part), a budget, any requirement for matching contributions and the period of the agreement.
+The agreement must describe the amount and use of the HOME funds for one or more programs, including the anticipated type and number of housing projects to be funded (e.g., the number of single family homeowner loans to be made or the number of homebuyers to receive homeownership assistance), tasks to be performed, a schedule for completing the tasks (including a schedule for committing funds to projects in accordance with deadlines established by this part), a budget, any requirement for matching contributions, and the period of the agreement.
 These items must be in sufficient detail to provide a sound basis for the participating jurisdiction to effectively monitor performance under the agreement.

 (ii) Program income.
-The agreement must state if program income is to be remitted to the participating jurisdiction or to be retained by the subrecipient for additional eligible activities.
+The agreement must state if program income is to be remitted to the participating jurisdiction or retained by the subrecipient for additional eligible activities.

 (iii) Uniform administrative requirements.
 The agreement must require the subrecipient to comply with applicable uniform administrative requirements, as described in § 92.505.

 (iv) Other program requirements.
 The agreement must require the subrecipient to carry out each activity in compliance with all Federal laws and regulations described in subpart H of this part, except that the subrecipient does not assume the participating jurisdiction's responsibilities for environmental review under § 92.352 and the intergovernmental review process in § 92.357 does not apply.
-The agreement must set forth the requirements the subrecipient must follow to enable the participating jurisdiction to carry environmental review responsibilities before HOME funds are committed to a project.
-If HOME funds are being provided to develop rental housing or provide tenant-based rental assistance, the agreement must set forth all obligations the participating jurisdiction imposes on the subrecipient in order to meet the VAWA requirements under § 92.359, including notice obligations and obligations under the emergency transfer plan.
+The agreement must set forth the requirements the subrecipient must follow to enable the participating jurisdiction to carry out environmental review responsibilities before HOME funds are committed to a project.
+If the subrecipient is administering a HOME rental housing program or tenant-based rental assistance program on behalf of the participating jurisdiction, the participating jurisdiction must set forth in the written agreement all obligations of the subrecipient to meet the VAWA requirements under § 92.359, including notice obligations and obligations under the emergency transfer plan.

 (v) Affirmative marketing.
 The agreement must specify the subrecipient's affirmative marketing responsibilities in accordance with § 92.351.